maarten-pennings/SevenSegment-over-Serial/electronics2/flashing/readme.md

 We need a so-called _programmer_ to connect a PC to the board to program the ATmega328PB.

 You can buy a programmer, but you can also convert an Arduino Nano (or Uno) into a programmer, see https://www.instructables.com/Burn-a-New-Bootloader-Arduino-Pro-Mini.
-The latter is what we are going to do.
+That is what we are going to do.
-This allows us, to use `avrdude` on the PC to "mess around" in the _target_.
+This allows us to use `avrdude` on the PC to "mess around" in the _target_.
-The tool avrdude is actually integrated in the Arduino IDE, so you are using it without knowing it.
+The tool avrdude is actually integrated in the Arduino IDE, so you have it and are using it without knowing.

 ![programmer](programmers-1.png)

-This messing around could be: flashing your own application, set internal fuses, or flashing a bootloader.
+This messing around could be: flashing your own application, setting internal fuses, or flashing a bootloader.

 Flashing the application is what we are after.

 You might wonder what the fuses are.
 Those are bits in some non-volatile memory that [configure features in the MCU](https://circuitdigest.com/microcontroller-projects/understanding-fuse-bits-in-atmega328p-to-enhance-arduino-programming-skills).
+The name "fuse" is misleading: by default they are 1, the programmer can clear them to 0, but the programmer can also set them back to 1.
+So they are not one-time fuses.
+Still they are tricky, because some fuse settings have wife effects.
+For example there is a fuse that disables reset; but without reset the programmer can not connect to the fuses!

 We can also flash a bootloader (in the lower part of the flash).
 With that, we no longer need a programmer; a USB-to-serial adapter suffices.
-Avrdude sends commands via the serial port to the bootloader running on the target, those commands flash the user application in the (upper part of the) flash.
+Avrdude then sends commands via the _serial port_ to the bootloader running on the target instead of directly touching the memories.
+Those commands tell the bootloader to flash the user application in the (upper part of the) flash.

 This is what most Arduino boards (Uno, Nano) use.